skyeryg/certbot_dns_aliyundns/docs/index.rst

-.. certbot-dns-aliyun documentation master file, created by sphinx-quickstart on Wed May 10 16:05:50 2017.
+.. certbot-dns-aliyundns documentation master file, created by sphinx-quickstart on Wed May 10 16:05:50 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to certbot-dns-aliyun's documentation!
+Welcome to certbot-dns-aliyundns's documentation!
 ================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-.. automodule:: certbot_dns_aliyun
+.. automodule:: certbot_dns_aliyundns
    :members:

 .. toctree::